dreamportdev/Osdev-Notes/04_Memory_Management/01_Overview.md

 The design and complexity of a memory manger can vary greatly, a lot depends on what the operating system is designed, and it's specific goals.
 For example if only want mono-tasking os, with paging disabled and no memory protection, it will probably be fairly simple to implement.

-In this section we will try to cover a more common use case that is probably what nearly all modern operating system uses, that is a 32/64 operating system with paging enabled, and various forms of memory allocators for the kernel and one for user space.
+In this part we will try to cover a more common use case that is probably what nearly all modern operating system uses, that is a 32/64 operating system with paging enabled, and various forms of memory allocators for the kernel and one for user space.

-There is also an additional section on memory protection features available in some CPUs.
+In the appendices there is also an additional section on memory protection features available in some CPUs.

 We will cover the following topics: